Drifter-Supremo/new-freya/memory-bank/progress.md

 ## Current Status

-- Backend rebuild is in the implementation phase, with database schema and models complete.
+- Backend rebuild is in the implementation phase, with database schema, models, and memory system (Tier 1 and Tier 2) complete.
+- User Facts (Tier 1) and Recent History (Tier 2) memory systems are fully implemented and tested.
+- Memory context assembly service is working and integrated with conversation history.
 - Node.js backend is deprecated and not in use.

 ## Security Improvements